CarinaKr/Pathfinding-in-dynmic-3D-space/README.md

 Note, that by visualising the search graph the framerate decreases significantly.

-For visualising the progress of the pathfinding algorithm, select the according algorithm in the hierarchy andcheck the "Visualize" box.
+For visualising the progress of the pathfinding algorithm, select the according algorithm in the hierarchy and check the "Visualize" box.

 <p align="center">
   <img width="300" src="https://github.com/CarinaKr/Pathfinding/blob/master/Figures/manual/A_star-visualize-true.PNG">
 </p>

-Selecting the "SearchGraphManager" or "Environment" accordingly, one can then see all nodes in the open list framed in magenta and all nodes in the closed list framed in gray.
-Please note: visualising the progess of the pathfinding algorithm in this way, increases the runtime of the algorithm significantly.
-Additionally, for a better overview it is advised to unckeck"Show All Nodes" when using this option.
+Selecting the "SearchGraphManager" or "Environment" accordingly, one can then see all nodes in the open list framed in magenta and all nodes in the closed list framed in grey.
+Please note: visualising the progress of the pathfinding algorithm in this way, increases the runtime of the algorithm significantly.
+Additionally, for a better overview it is advised to uncheck "Show All Nodes" when using this option.

 <p align="center">
   <img width="550" src="https://github.com/CarinaKr/Pathfinding/blob/master/Figures/manual/visualizeA_star.PNG">
 </p>

-Running dynamic algorithms with a static destination, one can also see all nodes that have been changed in the last update of the search graph indicated in blue, and and all nodes that have been added to the open list after the last search-graph update in yellow.
+Running dynamic algorithms with a static destination, one can also see all nodes that have been changed in the last update of the search graph indicated in blue, and all nodes that have been added to the open list after the last search-graph update in yellow.